-In the course of my examination, no matter has come to my attention:
+During my examination, no matter has come to my attention:

-- 1. which gives me reasonable cause to believe that, in any material respect, the requirements: - a. to keep accounting records in accordance with section 130 of the Act; and - b. to prepare accounts which accord with the accounting records and comply with the accounting requirements of the Act; have not been met; or - 2. to which, in my opinion, attention should be drawn in order to enable a proper understanding of the accounts to be reached.
+- which gives me reasonable cause to believe that, in any material respect, the requirements: - a. to keep accounting records in accordance with section 130 of the Act; and - b. to prepare accounts which accord with the accounting records and comply with the accounting requirements of the Act; have not been met; or - 2. to which, in my opinion, attention should be drawn to enable a proper understanding of the accounts to be reached.